-Horvath is represented by the Drawing Room Gallery in East Hampton, New York and the Merola Gallery in Provincetown, MA and is an Academician of the National academy Museum and School.
-She has received numerous grants, awards, and fellowships, including a Fulbright Research Fellowship to India in 2013-14.
-Other awards include a Certificate of Honor from Tyler School of Art Alumni Association, the Anonymous Was a Woman Grant for Painting and a Prize for Painting from the National Academy Museum in New York City .
-Horvath received the Richard C. Von Hess Award for excellence as a teacher and mentor from the University of the Arts, Philadelphia, where she taight for five years.
-She received two Pollock-Krasner Foundation Grants and the Rome Prize Fellowship for painting by the American Academy in Rome.
+Sharon Horvath, Professor, Purchase College, SUNY, is an Academician of the National Academy of Design, has been a Fulbright Fellow to India, a Fellow of the American Academy in Rome and recieved a Guggenheim fellowship award.
+She has received numerous grants, awards including a Certificate of Honor from Tyler School of Art Alumni Association, the Anonymous Was a Woman Grant for Painting and a Prize for Painting from the National Academy Museum in New York City .
+Horvath received the Richard C. Von Hess Award for excellence as a teacher and mentor from the University of the Arts, Philadelphia, where she taught for five years.
+She received two Pollock-Krasner Foundation Grants.
 She was a Marie Walsh Sharpe Art Foundation “space program”resident.
 She received an NEA Regional Grant (Mid-Atlantic) and an Elizabeth Foundation Grant for Painting.
-The American Academy of Arts and Letters awarded her Richard and Hilda Rosenthal Prize as well as a Purchase Award for the Utah Museum of Fine Art.
-Horvath's first grant was a John Simon Guggenheim Memorial Fellowship for Painting.
+The American Academy of Arts and Letters awarded her Richard and Hilda Rosenthal Prize as well as a Purchase Award from the American Academy.
 She was also a fellow at the Fine Arts Work Center in Provincetown.